IACR/conference-template/README.md

 Some of the themes have a gradient effect overlaying the header image.
 If you would like to remove the gradient effect independent of the header image, delete or comment out the background on .headerGradient in the relevant theme file.
+Be careful to make sure the conference name is still readable on top of the photo.

 ___

 ### Adding an update to the "Website Updates" panel on index.php

-As you make changes to the website, you should add a note for the return visitor in the home page.
+As you make changes to the website, you should update the "Website Updates" card in `index.php`.
 Look for the NOTE in `index.php` that says "Update this to add a row" and copy the `div` that has the form
 ```
 <div class="customCardRow row">
 ```
-The edit the new row as desired.
+Then edit the new row as desired.